ELRame/HackingTools/Enumeration&Scanning/WpscanMetasploit.md

 **wpscan --url url/ip --usernames file --passwords file**

+If you already have the username you want to test, u can use de argument **-u** instead **--usernames**.

 and done!

 ------------------------------------

 ### Metasploit ###

-In case wpscan doesn't work, you can always relay on Metasploit, run it with **msfconsole** and
+In case wpscan doesn't work and you need to enumerate users and perform a bruteforce test on users, you can always relay on Metasploit, run it with **msfconsole** and search the auxiliary which can be **use auxiliary/scanner/http/wordpress_login_enum**.

+Make sure that after that, use command **show options** so you can see which are the fields you need to fill in order to execute the test.